 In 1953 the sixth Meteor was converted to a crop-duster/seeder, the front cockpit was gutted and a large capacity tank fitted.
 As the additional weight increased from 675 to 800 lb (306 to 363) a 220 hp Continental replaced the original 100 hp Kinner K-5.
 The aircraft was reregistered to Elwood Hathaway of Willowbrook, California, USA in April 1954.
 However, shortly thereafter the aircraft crashed and burnt; on October 18, 1954 the registration was cancelled as "destroyed".

 John Voss states: "My interest in P-2 Meteor is the fact that all six aircraft produced were welded together by my father D.H.
 'Henry' Voss in the early 1930's.
-Here is a photo, taken at Goleta Airport in late 1931, with the General Western workforce in front of the Sikorsky S-38B NC21V, and the company building in the background.
+Here is a photo with the General Western workforce in front of a Sikorsky S-38B and the company building in the background.
 My father is standing fourth from the left (below arrow).
 Also as a point of interest, the rather interesting fellow standing third from the right (with feet crossed) is Samuel Hopkins, the same person pictured with Waco INF NC649Y in photo 7117.

 A further point of interest, after General Western Aero Corporation went out of business my father heard of another aircraft company in Santa Monica, California that was looking for airframe welders.
 He drove down the 100 mls (161 km) south and was hired on immediately by its founder and owner… an individual by the name of Donald W. Douglas.
 This firm looked a bit more promising than General Western Aero so he stayed on for the next 42 years retiring as Director of Manufacturing."